codercurious/indeed-scraper/README.md

 Here is are the available options of this scraper:

 ![Indeed jobs scraper options: job search url and proxy](https://awesomescreenshot.s3.amazonaws.com/image/1021927/43175364-f49ccdcdc39a3bc68e1c4e0b423bfdf8.png?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAJSCJQ2NM3XLFPVKA%2F20230926%2Fus-east-1%2Fs3%2Faws4_request&X-Amz-Date=20230926T133848Z&X-Amz-Expires=28800&X-Amz-SignedHeaders=host&X-Amz-Signature=b61e8135850c1afb79e93f100bf57d5740f11b4dcf58e514808d9ed4cbdbbb24)

+## Integrations
+You can use [Make](https://www.make.com/en/register?pc=growthhack) to integrate apollo leads to any other SaaS platform by designing your own automation flows.

 ## Sample output
 You can download the dataset extracted by indeed scraper in various formats such as JSON, HTML, CSV, or Excel.